How Much Description Should a Novel Have?

 Tim Weed

-But include too much description in your novel and it can make your story drag.
-Description slows down the writing because you must pause to describe something.
-Because of this, you shouldn’t try to describe everything in as much detail as possible.
-Instead, focus on a few interesting, meaningful details.
+Because of this, the best course of action shouldn’t be to describe everything in as much detail as possible.
+Instead, the author should focus on a few interesting, meaningful details.

 Good, effective description draws the reader into the story by allowing them to experience it through sensory detail.
 It also moves the story along and adds to characterisation.